gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ## SCTP Association Restart {#sctp-restart}

-In order to achieve an Association Restart as described in {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}, a safe DTLS connection dedicated to Restart SHALL exist and be available.
+In order to achieve an Association Restart as described in
-Furthermore, both peers SHALL have safely stored both the current Restart DCI and the related key.
-Here we assume that Restart DCI and key survive the events leading to SCTP Restart request.
+{{I-D.westerlund-tsvwg-sctp-dtls-chunk}}, a safe DTLS connection dedicated to Restart SHALL exist and be available.
+Furthermore, both peers SHALL have safely stored both the current Restart DCI and the related keying material.
+Here we assume that Restart DCI and keying material are maintained across the events leading to SCTP Restart request.

 ### Handshake of initial DTLS Restart connection {#init-dtls-restart-connection}

-As soon as the Association has reached the ESTABLISHED state, a DTLS Restart connection SHOULD be instantiated.
+As soon as the Association has reached the PROTECTION_PENDING state, a DTLS Restart connection SHOULD be instantiated.
+The instantiation of the initial DTLS Restart connection follows the rules given in
-The instantiation of the initial DTLS Restart connection follows the rules given in {{further_dtls_connection}} where the DCI = 0x40 (that is initial DCI = 0 and R bit = 1).
+{{further_dtls_connection}} where the DCI = 0x40 (that is initial DCI = 0 and R bit = 1).
+Unless a SCTP association restart has happened and the restart DCI has been used.
+In this case a new restart DTLS connection SHALL be established as soon as PROTECTION_PENDING state has been reached, using a restart DCI counter of the current + 1.

-It MAY exist a time gap where the Association is in ESTABLISHED state but no DTLS Restart connection exists yet.
+It MAY exist a time gap where the Association is in PROTECTED state but no DTLS Restart connection exists yet.
 If a SCTP Restart procedure will be initiated during that time, it will fail and the Association will also fail.

 Once initiated, no traffic will be sent over the DTLS Restart connection so that both endpoints will know exactly the right DTLS record number that will be sent.

 ### Handshake of further DTLS Restart connection {#further-dtls-restart-connection}

 After the initial DTLS Restart connection has been established, at least an active DTLS Restart connection shall exist in a known state.
 It is recommended that updating of DTLS Restart connection follows the same times and rules as the traffic DTLS connections and is implemented by following the rules described in {{parallel-dtls}}.

-The next DTLS Restart DCI is computed as described in {{add-dtls-connection}}.
+The next DTLS Restart DCI is computed as described in
+{{add-dtls-connection}}.

 The handshake of further DTLS Restart Connection is sequenced as follows: